KenzieOSS/fakecpu/README.md

 just run the script again, it *should* just work

 ## PSA:
-I made this script just for fun, it should be completely safe as you're just doing stuff to /proc/cpuinfo
+I made this script just for fun, it should be *mostly* safe as you're just doing stuff to /proc/cpuinfo (besides potentially screwing with sandboxed apps)